Settings Storage Design

 - Staged changes: Any modifications to

-in the current operation
+_settingsin the current transaction

 Entry Metadata